Skip to main content

 ALGARVE, PORTUGAL

 The Algarve hits differently in summer — less about hidden beaches (everyone’s found them) and more about long, rosé-soaked lunches, tee times with Atlantic views, and a rising culinary scene that goes well beyond bacalhau.
 Score a table at Ocean (two Michelin stars and a view that steals the show), or slip into Barbosa for a modern Iberian menu that whispers Lisbon cool.
 Golfers can chase bragging rights at Quinta do Lago South or Monte Rei, where Jack Nicklaus left his golden touch.
 Dive the EDP Art Reef, a submerged sculpture garden by artist Vhils that’s redefining underwater cool.
 Catch the Arrifana Sunset Fest, where DJs, seafood, and golden hour collide on a cliffside beach.
 Hike the Seven Hanging Valleys Trail for heart-shaped rock vistas and Instagram’s favorite coastline.
-Tip: arrive hungry and with a healthy respect for sunset.
-They last forever here — and demand toasts accordingly.
+Sunsets last forever here — so order another bottle and stay awhile.

 AMALFI COAST, ITALY